Summary of broadband development in Ireland

 Main aims for broadband coverage

-The National Broadband Plan for Ireland - Delivering a Connected Society was adopted in 2012 and set targets for 2020.
+The National Broadband Plan for Ireland - Delivering a Connected Society was adopted in 2012, updated in 2015 and sets targets for 2019.
 Its core objectives are to contribute to sustained macro-economic growth and competitiveness.
 It also aims to ensure that Ireland is best placed to take advantage of the emerging opportunities of the information and knowledge society by:

 - promoting investment in state of the art infrastructures,